George Carnegie, 6th Earl of Northesk: Naval career

 In March 1755 he was given command of the ship of the line HMS Orford to serve in Admiral Edward Hawke's Western Squadron as the Seven Years' War approached, but by May he had resigned his command due to ill health once again.
 He would spend considerable portions of the rest of his life in Bath for the sake of his health.
 Carnegie was promoted to rear-admiral on 4 June 1756 as a rear-admiral of the blue.
 He never again accepted a command at sea but by seniority was promoted to vice-admiral on 14 February 1759 and admiral on 18 October 1770.

 Death

 Carnegie died on 22 January 1792 at his seat Ethie Castle in Angus, Scotland, his titles passing down to his eldest surviving son.
 At the time of his death he was the third most senior officer in the Royal Navy.

 Family

-He married Lady Anne Leslie (1730-1779), daughter of the Earl of Leven and Elizabeth Monypenny, on 30 April 1748 and had six children:
+He married his maternal first cousin once removed, Lady Anne Leslie (1730-1779), daughter of the 5th Earl of Leven and Elizabeth Monypenny, on 30 April 1748 and had six children: